imagekit-developer/imagekit-php/README.md

 https://ik.imagekit.io/your_imagekit_id/endpoint/default-image.jpg?tr=h-300%2Cw-400%3Art-90
 ```

-**2. Sharpening and contrast transforms and a progressive JPG image**
+**2. Sharpening and contrast transforms with a progressive JPG image**

 There are some transforms like [Sharpening](https://docs.imagekit.io/features/image-transformations/image-enhancement-and-color-manipulation) that can be added to the URL with or without any other value.
 To use such transforms without specifying a value, specify the value as "-" in the transformation object, otherwise, specify the value that you want to be added to this transformation.